Sleighs/chat-plus/README.md

 ## Usage
 - Login and open a livestream on Rumble.com.
+- Type "@" to view the user list.
+Click a username in the list to add it to the chat message.
 - Mentions with your username will be highlighted and usernames will be colorized.
-- Type "@" to view the user list.
-Click name to add to message input.
 - Click the extension icon in the browser's toolbar to open the options.

 ## Support